 Board of Certification

-PhysicalTherapy.com (BOC AP: #P8589) is approved by the Board of Certification, Inc. to provide continuing education for Certified Athletic Trainers.
-This program is eligible for a maximum of 1 hours of Category A continuing education.
-Certified Athletic Trainers are responsible for claiming only those hours actually spent participating in the continuing education activity.
+PhysicalTherapy.com (BOC AP#: P8589) is approved by the Board of Certification, Inc. to provide continuing education to Certified Athletic Trainers.
+This program is eligible for a maximum of 1 Category A hours/CEUs.
+ATs should claim only those hours actually spent in the educational program.

 PhysicalTherapy.com is a recognized continuing competency approval agency for the Physical Therapy Board of California.
 This course is offered for 1.0 hours of continuing competency.